BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 * Improves a few specific containers:
   * The start-game Porta Potties in The Droughts will now have the usual Porta Potty loot.
+  * Ava's chest in Invasion of Privacy will always have a legendary item in the second slot.
   * The Jakobs chests in Knotty Peak (when you first meet Wainwright) will only contain Jakobs gear, and be at least blue rarity.
   * All Eridian ammo chests in Vault of the Serpent (in Tazendeer -- the vault